-Multi-Agent, Robotics, and Heterogenous Systems
+Multi-Agent, Robotics, and Heterogeneous Systems Lab

 We are a group of dedicated students working to enhance the state of the art in multi-robotic systems.